jessica25bai11601-design/Digital-Literacy-/README.md

 Task 3: Explore Coding & Collaboration Platforms-

 This task focuses on exploring coding practice platforms and collaboration tools that are useful for students.
-It helps in developing problem-solving skills as well as understanding how to work collaboratively using digital tools.
 Part A – Coding Practice
-For coding practice, I created an account on HackerRank and completed a beginner-level challenge.
-This helped me understand basic problem-solving techniques and improve my coding skills.
-A screenshot of the completed challenge and score has been added to the `task-3-platforms/` folder.
+For coding practice, I used HackerRank, where I completed a beginner-level challenge (“Solve Me First”).
+This helped me understand basic programming concepts and improve my problem-solving skills.
+A screenshot of the completed challenge has been added to the `task-3-platforms/` folder.
 Part B – Google Workspace Collaboration
-For collaboration, I created a Google Form titled "Digital Literacy Awareness Quiz" with 5 questions, including both multiple-choice and short answer types.
-This form can be used to assess digital literacy among students.
+For collaboration, I used Google Forms to create a “Digital Literacy Awareness Quiz” consisting of 5 questions, including multiple-choice and short answer types.
+This form can be used to assess students’ understanding of digital literacy.
-I have shared the form link in this repository, and screenshots of the form and its response sheet have been added to the `task-3-platforms/` folder.
+I have added the Google Form link in this repository, and screenshots of the form and its response sheet have been saved in the `task-3-platforms/` folder.
-Learning Outcome
+Learning Outcome:
-Through this task, I learned how coding platforms help in improving logical thinking and programming skills.
-I also understood how tools like Google Forms can be used for data collection, quizzes, and collaboration.
-These tools will help me in academics by improving my technical skills and enabling better teamwork and communication.
+Through this task, I learned how platforms like HackerRank help in improving coding and logical thinking skills.
+I also understood how Google Forms can be used for creating quizzes, collecting responses, and supporting collaboration in academic work.

 Task 4: Draft a Professional Email & Etiquette Guide